-Gougères are cheesy, light puffs made with pâte à choux, the “cream puff” batter.
+Gougères are cheese puffs made with pâte à choux, the “cream puff” batter.
 They are wonderful as hors d’oeuvres, appetizers or wine-tasting-palate-cleansers.
 They can be stuffed with a savory filling for a more substantial bite.

-Pate a Choux batter has a high proportion of protein from the flour and eggs, which forms a strong shell around the air.
+- Pate a Choux batter has a high proportion of protein from the flour and eggs, which forms a strong shell around the air.
 The stronger the shell, the higher it can expand.
-When I make cream puffs I want maximum crispness and maximum capacity for the creamy filling.
-For this reason I use extra egg whites in my cream puff batter.

 Personally, I prefer Gougeres without any filling.
 I like the custardy interior and light as air texture.
 Of course, you could mix up a savory cream cheese or goat cheese filling for a more substantial hors d’oeuvres.

-- Combine the water, butter, salt, nutmeg and pepper in a saucepan.
+- Combine 8 oz water, 2 oz unsalted butter, ¼ teaspoon table salt, ⅛ teaspoon grated nutmeg and ¼ teaspoon black pepper in a saucepan.
 Bring the water to a full boil.

-- Remove the pan from the heat and add the flour all at once.
+- Remove the pan from the heat and add 5 oz bread flour all at once.
 Vigorously stir the batter until the flour is absorbed and there are no lumps.

 - Return the pan to medium low heat and continue stirring for 3 minutes.
 The batter will come together and form a smooth, cohesive ball.

 - Remove the pan from the heat and transfer the batter to a food processor fitted with a blade (if mixing by hand transfer to a mixing bowl).
-Add 1 cup of the Gruyère cheese.
-With the processor running, add eggs in a steady stream and mix until the batter comes together.
+Add half of the Gruyère cheese.
+With the processor running, add 4 large eggs in a steady stream and mix until the batter comes together.
 (If mixing by hand add the eggs in three batches.
 After each addition, stir vigorously until the batter comes together.)

-- Preheat the oven to 375°F convection or 400 °F regular.
+- Preheat the oven to 400 °F regular.
 Line a 1/2 sheet pan with parchment paper or a silpat.
 Put a dab of batter into the four corners of the pan to stick the parchment to the pan.

-- Scoop or pipe 1.5" mounds of batter onto the sheet pan, spaced about 2" apart.
+- Scoop 1½" mounds of batter onto the sheet pan, spaced about 2" apart.
 Sprinkle the tops of the gougères with the remaining cheese and bake until well puffed and golden brown, about 20 minutes.